Materials "Introduction to Algorithms", 3rd edition (CLRS), Cormen, Leierson, Rivest, and Stein + notes.

 s123456).
 Please follow these instructions precisely so that we can correctly identify you.

-The weekplan is preliminary and may be updated during the course.
+Weekplan The weekplan below is preliminary and may be updated during the course.

-The course has a single mandatory exercise.
-The mandatory exercise is done in small groups.
+The course has a single mandatory exercise focusing on algorithm design and implementation.
+The mandatory exercise is done in small groups of 3, 2, or 1 students.
+The mandatory exercise runs from March 25 to April 18.

 Collaboration policy The mandatory exercise is subject to the following collaboration policy.
-The exercise should be done in groups of 2 or 1 (i.e., in pairs or individually).
+The exercise should be done in groups of 3, 2, or 1 students.
 It is not allowed to collaborate with other groups on the exercises, except for discussing the text of the exercise with teachers and fellow students enrolled on the course in the same semester.
-Under no circumstances is it allowed to exchange, hand-over or in any other way communicate solutions or parts of solutions to the exercises to other groups.
+Under no circumstances is it allowed to exchange, hand-over or in any other way communicate solutions or parts of solutions to the exercises to other people.
 It is not allowed to use solutions from previous years, solutions from similar courses, or solutions found on the internet or elsewhere.

 What programming and mathematics requirements do I need for the course?
 In general, you need an introductory course in programming and mathematics.
 We use basic programming extensively to implement algorithms and discrete mathematics to analyse algorithms.
 See the materials on this page to clarify how this applies to your current competencies in programming and mathematics.